 After prior authorization has been requested and all required or applicable documentation has been submitted, we will notify you and your provider if the request has been approved as follows:

-- For urgent pre-service reviews, within 1 business day of receipt of all information, but no later than 72 hours from the date of receipt of request.
+- For urgent pre-service reviews,72 hours (3 calendar days) from the date of receipt of request.

 - For post-service or retrospective reviews, within 30 calendar days of receipt of the request.

 Failure to comply with the prior authorization requirements will result in benefits being reduced.